Teratophilia/Teratophilia/README.md

   ★ Supporter perk beggers - Buy it yourself buddy.

-  ★ Anyone who knows or associate(s/ed) themselves with @digitalcolours or their friend group.
+  ★ Anyone who knows or associate(s/ed) themselves with @digitalcolours @minecraftmaxxing or their friend group.
 (Unless we're already friends)

   ★ Being defensive for literally no reason